Compare The Best Cordless Hammer Drills

 6. Hitachi DH18DBLP4 18-Volt Lithium Ion Cordless Brushless SDS Plus 1″ Rotary Hammer

-The Hitachi DH18DBLP4 18V Brushless Rotary Hammer is available only as a tool body.
+The Hitachi DH18DBLP4 18V Brushless kit is available only as a tool body.
 Its high energy output of 1.9 ft-lbs is quite impressive, particularly for a cordless model that is so compact.
 It has the capacity to drill 1-inch holes into concrete and ½-inch holes into steel.
 It is manufactured with a brushless motor and as such, higher efficiency can be expected on the job and there is a longer runtime and overall lifespan of the tool.

 Frequently Asked Questions